 Compression sensitive elastography

-Problem: Being composed by about 75% water, biological tissue is normally regarded incompressible.
-Classical MRE relies on the shear elasticity of biological tissue which is independent of the bulk modulus and compressible properties of the tissue.
-Considering biological tissue as a bi-phasic medium composed of incompressible parenchyma permeated by fluid filled pores provides the link between compressibility and tissue pressure in biological soft matter.
-Restrictions to the fluid motion due to high dynamics (e.g. in ultrasound) or by confined boundary conditions yields a compression modulus of soft biological tissue in the range of Giga-Pascals (about thousand times higher than the shear modulus).
+Problem: Being composed of about 75% water, biological tissue is normally regarded incompressible.
+Classical MRE quantifies the shear elasticity of biological tissue, which is independent of the bulk modulus and compressibility of the tissue.
+Considering biological tissue as a bi-phasic medium composed of incompressible parenchyma permeated by fluid-filled pores provides the link between compressibility and tissue pressure in biological soft matter.
+Restrictions to the fluid motion due to fast dynamics (e.g. in ultrasound) or by confined boundary conditions yield a compression modulus of soft biological tissue in the range of gigapascals (about thousand times higher than the shear modulus).

-Proposed solution: 3D displacement fields as usually induced in MRE combine both shear and compression wave fields.
-We measure the compression wave field by an adapted fast MR imaging sequence and apply the divergence operator to the field.
-The irrotational field displays pure compression which is not zero in living biological tissue due to the aforementioned poroelastic properties.
+Proposed solution: 3D displacement fields as usually induced in MRE consist of both shear and compression wave fields.
+We measure the compression wave field utilizing an adapted fast MR imaging sequence and apply the divergence operator to the field.
+The irrotational field displays pure compression, which is not zero in living biological tissue due to the aforementioned poroelastic properties [1,2].

-Further studies will be performed to assess the diagnostic potential of pressure-sensitive MRE for in the context of different pathologies.
+Further studies will be performed in the context of different pathologies to assess the diagnostic potential of pressure-sensitive MRE with the additional knowledge of porosity as a characteristic parameter of the poroelastic model.

 Figure 1: Spatial maps of induced volumetric strain (dimensionless) in the lungs of one volunteer.
 Inhalation (left) shows a higher proportion of high amplitudes than expiration (right).